SSWConsulting/SSW.Rules.Content/rules/host-classic-asp-on-azure/rule.md

 **Azure Services for Hosting Classic ASP Websites**

 Azure doesn't natively support Classic ASP as it does for newer .NET applications.
-With the introduction of virtual machine roles, Azure opened up possibilities for hosting Classic ASP applications.
-Here are the most suitable options for hosting your website:
+However, there are two primary options for hosting your Classic ASP website on Azure:

 **Option 1: [Azure App Service with Docker](https://learn.microsoft.com/en-us/azure/migrate/tutorial-app-containerization-aspnet-app-service)(Recommended)**